-Marketing automation can execute the above mentioned strategy automatically for you without the need for an entire marketing team which saves you time and allows you to focus on other important matters.
-Workflows get setup in the background that automatically track and nurture leads until they are ultimately sales-ready.
+Marketing automation can execute the above-mentioned strategy automatically for you without the need for an entire marketing team which saves you time and allows you to focus on other important matters.
+Workflows get set up in the background that automatically tracks and nurtures leads until they are ultimately sales-ready.

 Digital Strategy: How do you create one?

 It’s time to start planning your digital marketing strategy.
-You need to be clear about what are you trying to achieve through this strategy short, medium, and long-term?
-Is this strategy focused around brand awareness, lead generation or customer retention?
+You need to be clear about what you are trying to achieve through this strategy short, medium, and long-term.
+Is this strategy focused on brand awareness, lead generation or customer retention?